cmu-argus-2/Jetson-Flash/README.md

 ```

 ### Set up the toolchain
-1. You will need to download the toolchain to compile the sources:
+1. You will need to download the toolchain to compile the source:
 ```
 mkdir $HOME/l4t-gcc
 cd $HOME/l4t-gcc